Tariffs drive superannuation returns down in February

 February marked only the second negative monthly return for the financial year, as markets grappled with concerns over the potential impact of tariffs and broader global economic risks.

-The focus shifted to President Trump's agenda, with concerns over the impact of tariffs on China and the potential flow-on effects to the Australian economy, which dampened Australian share expectations and offset any benefits from the rate reduction.
+The focus shifted to President Donald Trump’s agenda, with concerns over the impact of tariffs on China and the potential flow-on effects on the Australian economy, which dampened Australian share expectations and offset any benefits from the rate reduction.

 The median growth option fell by an estimated -1.2 per cent over February, while the median capital stable option is estimated to deliver a small but positive 0.1 per cent return to members.